cortex-js/cortexjs.io/src/_pages/mathlive-guide-macros.md

 If you do not include the `...mf.macros` call, all the standard macros will be turned off.

+The example below will define a new command, `\average`, which will be replaced by `\operatorname{average}`, that is displayed as a single unit using an upright font.

 <code-playground layout="stack">
     <style slot="style">
       .output:focus-within {